 Bermuda continues to enhance its risk-based regulatory regime, to meet or exceed international standards, including Solvency II ("S II") as enacted by the EU in November 2009.
-In late November of 2015 a delegated act was adopted by the European Commission recommending full equivalence for Bermuda.
-That recommendation is now waiting for objection/adoption by the full European Parliament and Council.
-In that delegated act the European Commission announced its approval of Bermuda's commercial (re)insurance regime as being fully equivalent to the regulatory standards applied under Solvency II.
-The BMA expects official confirmation of full Solvency II equivalence to be granted in the coming months with retroactive application to January 1 st 2016.
+On March 24, 2016 European Commission recommendation that Bermuda achieve full Solvency II equivalence was confirmed in the Official Journey of the European Union, with retroactive application to January 1, 2016.
+The European Commission announced its approval of Bermuda's commercial (re)insurance regime as being fully equivalent to the regulatory standards applied under Solvency II.

 Many of the areas covered under this initiative have been phased in over recent years.
-The BMA has enhanced its existing regime consisting of three core comp onents: (1) Capital Adequacy, (2) Governance and Risk Management and (3) Disclosure and Reporting.
+The BMA has enhanced its existing regime consisting of three core components: (1) Capital Adequacy, (2) Governance and Risk Management and (3) Disclosure and Reporting.
 Most of these elements are interconnected and potentially influenced by developments in other international regimes.
-(Re)insurance companies as well as (re)i nsurance groups are also subject to the Bermuda Solvency Capital Requirement ("BSCR"), a risk-based capital system mandated by the above mentioned rules.
+(Re)insurance companies as well as (re)insurance groups are also subject to the Bermuda Solvency Capital Requirement ("BSCR"), a risk-based capital system mandated by the above mentioned rules.